jdsandifer/blog/blog/2018-09-24/index.md

 * [Speaker & Musician Training Video Playlist](https://www.youtube.com/playlist?list=PLFHUyHKAjpavTSVOW_5cgB9P8Rv3ekzp_) - Just jump to the video that fits your needs.

 ## Learning to Hear Sound
-It's a visual world - learning to hear as well as we see is difficult.
+It's a visual world - learning to hear as a primary source of information is difficult (unless you can't see).
 Here are some things to help with that.

-* This section is under construction...
+* This section is still under construction...

 ## What Is Good Sound?
 Resources to help you know what things should sound like.
 Knowing what you're aiming for is half the battle.

 * [Good Sound Video Playlist](https://www.youtube.com/playlist?list=PLFHUyHKAjpau_tHCYZWWYq3v9_1iz53yn) - Examples of quality instruments and vocals.
-You can't make amateur performers or budget instruments sound like they aren't, but you can help them get a little closer!
+You can't make amateur performers or budget instruments sound like they aren't, but you *can* help them get a little closer!
+If you know what you're aiming for, that is.

 ## How to Mix
 What's gain?
 How do I make that sound less harsh?
 What do you call the thing that makes levels more balanced?
 Answers to those questions and more...